nytimes/kyt/README.md

 ## How it Works

 kyt uses webpack and babel to manage a dev and production build for node apps.
-It [supports](//link tk) popular libaries including react and css-modules.
+It [supports](//link tk) popular libaries including React and css-modules.

 For advanced use cases, kyt enables developers to add additional tools and configuration.
 See our [config override instructions](//link tk) for details.